thim81/openapi-format/readme.md

     }
     ```

-  - File: Use casingFile to specify the path to a JSON file containing casing rules.
+  - File: Use casingFile to specify the path to a JSON/YAML file containing casing rules.

 - **filterSet** / **filterFile**: Filter out specific tags, paths, or components from the OpenAPI document.